 Cats are essentially self-cleaning machines.
 You may want to groom it with a brush every once in a while and definitely clip its nails as needed, but otherwise, cats do a very good job of keeping themselves clean.Continue to 9 of 10 below.

 Cats Understand Personal Space

-And while cats may get a bad rap as cold or distant, they really just understand (and appreciate) the concept of personal space!
-Cats don't require your constant attention or energy–which will give you plenty of opportunities to enjoy a glass of wine and Netflix session... on the couch after a long work week.Continue to 11 of 11 below.
+Sometimes after a long, stressful day at work, you may not be in the mood to have a dog at your heels, following you around the house, nudging you to play fetch.
+While cats may get a bad rap for being cold or distant, they really just understand (and appreciate) the concept of personal space.
+Cats don't require your constant attention or energy, which will give you plenty of opportunities to sit and relax after a long work week.Continue to 10 of 10 below.